-Born John Henry Deutschendorf in Roswell, New Mexico on December 31, 1943, he was raised in an Air Force family, and grew up in various regions of the south-western U.S. As a teen, his grandmother presented him with a 1910 Gibson acoustic guitar, and while attending Texas Tech University, he began performing in local clubs.
-Adopting the stage surname "Denver" in tribute to the Rocky Mountain area he so cherished, he dropped out of college in 1964 to relocate to Los Angeles; there he joined the Chad Mitchell Trio, a major draw on the hootenanny circuit of the early 1960s, but in the twilight of their career at the time of Denver's arrival.
-Over time however, Denver helped resuscitate the group on the strength of his songwriting skills; signed to Mercury, the Trio recorded a number of tracks, which the label repackaged in 1974 as "Beginnings" with the Chad Mitchell Trio.
+Born John Henry Deutschendorf in Roswell, New Mexico on December 31, 1943, he was raised in an Air Force family and grew up in various regions of the south-western U.S. As a teen, his grandmother presented him with a 1910 Gibson acoustic guitar, and while attending Texas Tech University he began performing in local clubs.
+Adopting the stage surname Denver in tribute to the Rocky Mountain area he so cherished, he dropped out of college in 1964 to relocate to Los Angeles.
+There he joined The Chad Mitchell Trio, a major draw on the hootenanny circuit of the early 1960s, but in the twilight of their career at the time of Denver's arrival.
+Over time however, Denver helped resuscitate the group on the strength of his songwriting skills.
+Signed to Mercury Records, The Trio recorded a number of tracks which the label repackaged in 1974 as "Beginnings: John Denver with The Mitchell Trio".

-Upon the departure of the last remaining founding member, the Chad Mitchell Trio became known as Denver, Boise and Johnson; the new group proved short-lived however, when Denver exited in 1969 to pursue a solo career.
-That same year he recorded his debut LP, "Rhymes and Reasons"; while not a hit, it contained one of his best-loved compositions, "Leaving On a Jet Plane," an international chart-topper for Peter, Paul & Mary .
+Upon the departure of the last remaining founding member, The Chad Mitchell Trio became known as Denver, Boise and Johnson.
+The new group proved short-lived however when Denver exited in 1969 to pursue a solo career.
+That same year he recorded his debut LP, "Rhymes and Reasons".
+While not a hit, it contained one of his best-loved compositions, "Leaving On a Jet Plane", an international chart-topper for Peter, Paul And Mary in 1969.
 Still, neither of Denver's follow-up albums, 1970's "Whose Garden Was This" and "Take Me To Tomorrow", launched him as a solo performer.

-Finally, with 1971's "Poems, Prayers and Promises", he achieved superstardom, thanks to the million-selling hits "Rocky Mountain High", "Take Me Home, Country Roads" and "Sunshine On My Shoulders."
-In the years to follow, Denver also scored with "Annie's Song" (penned for his first wife) and "Back Home Again," and by 1974 was firmly established as America's best-selling performer; albums like 1975's "An Evening With John Denver" and "Windsong" were phenomenally popular, and he continued to top the singles charts with efforts including "Thank God I'm a Country Boy" and "I'm Sorry."
-Additionally, his 1974 "best-of" collection sold over ten million copies worldwide, and remained on the charts for over two years.
+Finally, with 1971's "Poems, Prayers and Promises", he achieved superstardom thanks to the million-selling hits "Take Me Home, Country Roads" (#2), "Rocky Mountain High" (#9), and "Sunshine On My Shoulders" (#1) In the years to follow, Denver also scored with "Annie's Song" (#1), penned for his first wife Annie Martell, and "Back Home Again" (#5), and by 1974 was firmly established as America's best-selling performer.
+Albums like 1975's "An Evening With John Denver" and "Windsong" were phenomenally popular, and he continued to top the singles charts with efforts including "Thank God I'm a Country Boy" and "I'm Sorry."
+Two more hits followed that year with "Calyspo" (#2) and "Fly Away" (#13).
+Additionally, his 1974 "Best-Of" collection sold over ten million copies worldwide, and remained on the charts for over two years.

-The following year, he performed with opera star Placido Domingo, but as the decade progressed, Denver's popularity waned as he turned his focus more towards humanitarian work, focusing primarily on ecological concerns and space exploration; he also toured Communist-led Russia and China, and in 1987, performed in Chernobyl in the wake of that city's nuclear disaster.
+Fans were delighted when 1981 brought the LP "Some Days Are Diamonds", from which the title track rose to #36.
+The following year Denver issued the album "Seasons Of The Heart", which contained what would prove to be his final Billboard Top 40 hit, "Shanghai Breezes", which climbed to #32.
+As the decade progressed, Denver's popularity waned as he turned his attention more towards humanitarian work, focusing primarily on ecological concerns and space exploration.
+He also toured Communist-led Russia and China, and in 1987, performed in Chernobyl in the wake of that city's nuclear disaster.